 • Adults who identify as lesbian, gay, bisexual, trans, questioning/queer and/or intersex (LGBTQI)

 Funded by Greater Manchester Health and Social Care Partnership, a total of £175,000 will be given out between now and December 2020.

 The grants will be awarded, in stages, to small, grass roots voluntary and community groups and social enterprises that will support people to develop higher levels of mental wellbeing.

-The first stage, a rolling micro grants programme, is now live.
-Grants of £100 - £500 will be awarded, on an ongoing basis, during May and June 2020.
+The second stage, also a rolling micro grants programme of £100 - £500, is now live.
+We will be awarding grants on an ongoing basis, during July and August 2020.
 They will be awarded for activities that support the mental wellbeing of the above communities while working within the current government social distancing restrictions.

 Decisions on applications will be made within three weeks.